Xuming8812/3D-Simulator-of-Solar-System/REPORT.md

 ## Conclusions
 ### Major Accomplishments
-- Reasonable and logical class hierarchy design
+- Reasonable and logical class hierarchy design.
-- An reasonable and concise GUI
+- An reasonable and concise GUI.
-- Interaction using mouse
+- Interaction using mouse.
   - Zoom in/out with mouse wheel.
-  - Double click to switch the view horizontally and vertically
+  - Double click to switch the view horizontally and vertically.
   - Click on background, adjust view with left button.
-  - Click on abstronomical object, drag it along trajectory with left button.
+  - Click on abstronomical object, drag it along orbit with left button.
 - 3D display of the system.
 - Highlight the selected astronomical object with introduction and hide the others.
-- Customize date and time to switch to corresponding status
+- Customize date and time to switch to corresponding status.
-- Customize time speed to fast foward/rewind the simulation
+- Customize time speed to fast foward/rewind the simulation.
 - Customize parameter of selected astronomical object and verify the input.
 ### Results of effort

 Most objectives have been achieved as proposed.
 There still exists a challenge unresolved, the simulation of changes brought by customized parameters.
-For example, when the revolution

 ## Future Work
 The software has provided APIs for customizing parameters of astronomical objects, which aims to simulate the real scene in solar system when when the property of objects changes suddenly.